stridecolossus/JOVE/docs/blog/part-3-cube/render-loop.md

 ## Overview

-Before we progress the demo there are several issues with the crude render loop implemented in the previous chapter:
+Before we wrap up the rotating cube demo there are several outstanding issues with the crude render loop implemented in the previous chapter:

 * The rendering code is completely single-threaded.